Ricky Ponting: Australia lose an Ashes series for the first time since 1987

 Australia lost to England 2–1 after starting the series as favourites.
 Ponting thus became the first Australian captain since Allan Border in 1986–87 to lose an Ashes series.
 The 2005 series was hailed as one of the great Test series, but Ponting faced significant criticism afterwards and his tenure as captain was questioned.
 In his defence, Ponting said that Australia had simply been outplayed and had not stepped up at crucial moments in the matches.
 He rejected suggestions that Shane Warne should be captain in his stead.

-After the first two matches the score was 1–1, having lost Glenn McGrath during the warm-up at Edgbaston and falling short of victory by just 3 run.
+After the first two matches the score was 1–1, having lost Glenn McGrath during the warm-up at Edgbaston and falling short of victory by just 3 runs.
 England had the upper hand throughout the third Test at Old Trafford, where Australia needed to bat through the last day to force a draw.
 Ponting scored 156, the first Australian century of the series, and was dismissed only four overs from the end of the day.
 This left Australia nine wickets down but their final pair survived the remaining overs.
 In the fourth Test at Trent Bridge, Australia again batted poorly and was forced to follow-on.
 In the second innings, Ponting was well set on a score of 48, and England was in some difficulty due to an injury to key paceman Simon Jones, when the Australian captain was run out by a direct hit from the substitute fielder (Gary Pratt).
 Ponting reacted angrily, directing an abusive tirade at the English support team in the pavilion concerning the liberal use of substitutes as he walked into the Australian rooms.
 England had routinely used substitutes so that their bowlers could receive massages between their spells, but in this case, Pratt was on the field due to an injury to Jones, who had been taken to hospital and would go on to miss the fifth and final Test match of the series.
 Ponting was later fined 75% of his match fee by the match referee.